talal0047/V2V/README.md

 ---

-## Step 4: Setting Up Kick Player UI
+## Step 4: Setting Up Kick Player UI (Requires Advanced Session Plugin)

 1. In the blurprints folder there's an actor **BP_Example_KickPlayerMenuController** that handles the kick player Ui, open it.
 2. If you are using using VR, set the isVR bool in variables as true, otherwise set it to false.